Pegah F.C.

-Pegah Gilan Football Club (باشگاه فوتبال پگاه گیلان) was an Iranian football club based in Rasht, Iran that participated in the Iran Pro League and Azadegan League from 2002 to 2008.
+Pegah Gilan Football Club (باشگاه فوتبال پگاه گیلان) was an Iranian football club based in Rasht that participated in the Iran Pro League and the Azadegan League from 2002 to 2008.

 Club history

 The club began its life with the name, Esteghlal Rasht.
 They spent a number of seasons in the lower leagues of Iranian football but made it back to the top level, finishing 10th in the 2000–01 season.
 The next season proved to be disastrous for the team, they were managed by Nasser Hejazi, but finished 13th in the standings.
 They were relegated and embarrassingly lost 9–2 to Aboomoslem on the last match day of the season.
 The following season Pegah Dairy Co. bought the team, making it one of the few privately owned football clubs in Iran.
 The popular club was named as Pegah Gilan.They won promotion again that season and went back to the IPL.
 They stayed in the IPL for two seasons but were relegated again in the 2004–05 season.
 Despite finishing first in Group A standings in the Azadegan league during the 2005–06 season, they were eliminated in the playoff stage and missed out on promotion.